rurban/Perfect-Hash/README.md

     - \-cmph-bdz\_ph

         The `-cmph-*` methods are the current state of the art for bigger dictionaries.
-This needs the external cmph library even at run-time.
+This needs the external `cmph` library even at run-time.

         The performance depends on the dictionary size.
-        \-cmph-bdz\_ph is usually the fastest cmph method for 1.000 - 250.000 keys.
+        \-cmph-bdz\_ph is usually the fastest cmph method for 1.000 - 250.000 keys, and -cmph-chm is usually the second best option.

     - \-cmph-bdz
     - \-cmph-bmz